Thomas Chabot: International play

 On April 12, 2018, he was one of the 18 players to be named to the 2018 IIHF World Championship to represent Canada.
-He finished the tournament with 1 point in 6 games.
+He finished the tournament with 1 point in 6 games while Team Canada finished fourth.
 On April 29, 2019, he was again named to represent Canada at the 2019 IIHF World Championship.
-He helped Canada progress through to the playoff rounds before losing the final to Finland to finish with the Silver Medal on May 26, 2019.
+He helped Canada progress through to the playoff rounds before losing the final to Finland to finish with the silver medal on May 26, 2019.
 He was named captain of Team Canada for the 2022 IIHF World Championship.
+Team Canada finished with the silver medal, after losing the final game 4–3 in overtime to Finland.